scott-trinkle/braingraphgeo/README.md

 Braingraphgeo is a package for performing analysis on structural brain networks using random geometric surrogate graphs.

-Data and examples stem from a manuscript currently under review at NeuroImage:
+Data and examples stem from a manuscript published in NeuroImage:

 Trinkle, S., Foxley, S., Wildenberg, G., Kasthuri, N., La Rivière, P., “[The role of spatial embedding in mouse brain networks constructed from diffusion